lucasfurno/docs_en/first-steps/index.md

 ## 1. How to benefit {#how-to-benefit}

-To create your account and start experiencing our products follow the steps below:
+####To create your account and start experiencing our products follow the steps below:

 1. Go to our [website](https://www.azion.com/en/), and click on **Free Account**.
-The form - *Create your Azion account* - will be shown on the screen.
+The form - *Create your Azion account* - will be displayed.

 2. Fill in the following information: *Full Name, Email and Password*.

    > Fields marked with an asterisk are mandatory(*).

 3. By proceeding with the registration process, you automatically agree to *the Customer Agreement Terms and Privacy Policy*.
-Click the - *Sign up with email* button to continue.
+Click the *Sign up with email* button to continue.

 4. A new page will be displayed telling you that your account has been created.
 When you register at Azion you will receive an email to activate your account.
 In this email you will find instructions to confirm your email address.
 Click on the URL to activate your account.